 2020 Hugh Heward is canceled

 2021 Hugh will be held April 24 on the Grand River, Mid-Michigan

 As the organizing body of this event we feel that canceling is in the best interest of the participants and our community in light of rapidly changing guidelines from the State of Michigan and the Centers for Disease Control.

 Please sign up for our email list to receive updates.

 The Hugh Heward is an annual paddling event on the Grand River and is open to all paddlers.
-The event includes three distances- experienced paddlers may prefer the “Full Hugh,” a 50-mile route; recreational paddlers may prefer a shorter route: the 25-mile “Half Hugh” or the 13-mile “Quarter Hugh.”
+The event includes three distances- experienced paddlers and racers may prefer the “Full Hugh,” a 50-mile route; recreational paddlers are strongly advised to choose the shorter routes: the 25-mile “Half Hugh” or the 13-mile “Quarter Hugh.”

 The History of the Hugh Heward Challenge

 This annual paddling event reenacts a one-day, 50-mile sprint down the Grand River in Mid-Michigan by British fur trader Hugh Heward and his French-Canadian crew in two birch-bark canoes on April 24, 1790.

 In the run-up to Grand River Expedition 2000, topologist and historian Jim Woodruff challenged his friend and canoeing legend Verlen Kruger—and the entire mid-Michigan paddling community—to match Heward’s feat.
 Kruger accepted the challenge and invited others to join; the Hugh Heward Challenge was born.

 Read the history of Hugh Heward and his entire journey in Jim Woodruff’s paper, Across Lower Michigan by Canoe, 1790.